cookieshq/cookieshq-rails-template/README.md

 8. [x] Make the template run install scripts/generators after bundler for **Active Admin**
 9. [x] Make the template run install scripts/generators after bundler for **Simple Form**
 10. [x] Convert devise views to haml if they are generated.
-11. [ ] Add default config for email_spec
+11. [x] Add default config for email_spec
-12. [ ] Add default config for database_cleaner
+12. [x] Add default config for database_cleaner
-13. [ ] Add default config for formulaic
+13. [x] Add default config for formulaic
-14. [ ] Add default config for vcr
+14. [x] Add default config for vcr
 15. [x] Add default config for guard-rspec
 16. [x] Remove warnings thrown by html2haml when converting devise templates.
-17. [-] Fix the spring binstubs call after bundling that makes git status go dirty after using the template.
-(Rails 4.2 will provide [how to fix this](https://github.com/rails/rails/issues/16292))
+17. [x] "Fix" the spring binstubs call after bundling that makes git status go dirty after using the template.
+(Rails 4.2 will provide [how to fix this]()
 18. [x] Change letter_opener for mailcatcher
 19. [x] Install Capistrano only if user won't use Heroku